Kami/raspberry-pi-ham-radio/README.md

 It consists of two sub-projects:

-1. [Weather Observation Server](wx_server/README.md) - HTTP server which receives weather observations from a local Weather station and persists them on disk.
+1. [Weather Observation Server](wx_server/) - HTTP server which receives weather observations from a local Weather station and persists them on disk.
-2. [Radio Bridge][radio_bridge/README.md] - Software which exposes various functionality on a ham radio frequency.
+2. [Radio Bridge Server](radio_bridge/) - Software which exposes various functionality on a ham radio frequency.

-NOTE: This project is work in progress and under development.
-Do not use for anything critical.
+**NOTE: This project is work in progress and under development.
+Do not use for anything critical.**

 ## Supported Python versions: